thasvarit/600-Meters-Rocket-Design-2022/README.md

 ## Introduction

-This project's success depends on Mr. Phachara Phumiprathet's help in setting a new goal—winning an aerodynamics award in the upcoming competition.
-The initial goals were too tough, so our team adjusting them for better chances.
+The project's success hinges on Mr. Phachara Phumiprathet's help in setting a new goal: winning an aerodynamics award in the Thailand CANSAT-ROCKET Competition 2022.
+Recognizing the initial goals were too challenging, our team is adjusting them for better chances.
+My responsibility is to design the rocket for our team, "Nuage," in this competition.

 ## Methodology